cashapp/hermit/docs/content/packaging/reference.md

 updates periodically.
 Hermit will check the URL's ETag and update the package if there is a newer version.

+Additionally, Hermit will create several synthetic channels which are checked for updates every 24h:

+1. A `@latest` channel pointing at the most recent non-pre-release version.
+2. A `@<MAJOR>` channel for every major version.
+3. A `@<MAJOR>.<MINOR>` channel for every major+minor version.

+This allows projects to pin to stable releases.

 ## Variable Interpolation

 Hermit manifests support basic variable interpolation to simplify